miku86/katas/printer-errors/README.md

 [Source](https://www.codewars.com/kata/printer-errors)

-I solve the Katas step - by - step, you can have a look at the commits.
+I solve the Katas step-by-step, you can have a look at the commits.
+The final code is optimized for readability in a professional setting, not for "cleverness".

 ### Instructions: